 In addition to the Adult Riding Program, of which Heather is one of fifteen plus participants, the Powell River Riding Association serves more than 60 riders each week, from Preschool to Grade 12.

-PRTRA has six “equine therapists” who are the backbone of our therapy program.
+PRTRA has eight “equine therapists” who are the backbone of our therapy program.
 These horses are chosen for their gentle characteristics and tolerance for the work they are doing.
 They are a big part of our program and must be carefully cared for to ensure we can continue to provide our important service to the community.
 If you would like to donate towards the care of these special horses, please click above.